santistebanc/flights2/tasks/prd-flight-scraping-app.md

 - Implement proper cleanup of expired data using Convex scheduled functions
 - Optimize airport autocomplete queries using popularity score indexing
 - Follow Convex best practices for query optimization and indexing

+### Engineering/Testability Note

+- Each step of the scraping process (fetching, parsing, token/cookie extraction, entity extraction, DB insertion, etc.) should be implemented in a way that is easily testable.
+This is critical for robust development and debugging, as scrapers are often a source of subtle bugs.

 ## Success Metrics